-1) Students with academic complaints/grievances for a particular course should follow the process outlined here.
-Students with any conduct concerns should follow the process outlined in Article IV of the Student Conduct Policy, found here.
+- Students should follow the process outlined within academic complaints/grievances for a particular course.
+Students with any conduct concerns should follow the process outlined in the Student Conduct Policy.
 Both of these processes are available to all students, including those in Distance Education.

 - Veracity of recruitment and marketing materials;